A SHORT HISTORY OF YORK, YORKSHIRE, ENGLAND

 However York soon recovered.
 After 1945 many more council houses were built in York and the city flourished.
 The first York Festival was held in 1951.
 York university was founded in 1963 and a ring road around the city was built in 1987.

 Today tourism is a flourishing industry in York.
 The National Railway Museum opened in 1975.
 The Jorvik Viking Centre opened in 1984.
 ARC (Archaeological Resource Centre) opened in 1990.
 York now has several modern shopping centers.
 Monks Cross Shopping Park opened in 1998.

 YORK IN THE 21st CENTURY

+In the 21st century York is still a thriving city.
 In 2012 York celebrated 800 years since it was granted self government with a charter in 1212.
+In 2020 the population of York was 218,000.

 A Timeline of York